na-na-hi/renget/archive/how2playba.md

 >Eleph shops
 You max out your wife.
 After that?
 You max the alt of your wife (she has an alt right?)
 Otherwise bring Serina to 2\*.
 After that?
-You post your roster in the /bag/ general and ask for help.
+You upgrade the strongest units in the game.
+Generally this means you post your roster in the /bag/ general and ask for help.
 It's faster that way.
 Don't use ur elephs for [farmable characters](https://rentry.org/how2playba#farmable-units) if you can, they're quite literally farmable.

 Ignore eleph shop 2.
 It has some good stuff in it, but elephs are a really rare resource.
 Do not brick yourself and buy the secret note here.
 Do not.